 Critics and Stage Fright

 When you play guitar in front of other people you open yourself up for dissection, criticism and, sometimes, some pretty harsh comments.
 It goes with the territory, and if you want to make it as a creative person, in any field really, you need to learn how to brush off the haters and continue on with your vision.

-Playing in front of strangers has its own set of pitfalls.
+Playing in front of strangers comes with pitfalls, and that's just how it is.
 At the very first gig I ever played I recall our lead singer announcing the band members one by one.
 When he got to me, I remember people applauding.
 I also clearly remember one lone voice shouting, “You suck!”

 Unfortunately, we creative types also tend to be pretty sensitive.
 It’s an unfortunate trick of nature that those who are most compelled to share their talents with the world also have the thinnest skin.

 I’ve learned a lot since that first gig, and in this article I’ll present some ideas that have helped me to deal with those who have let me know how unimpressed they are with my playing.

 You Can’t Make Everyone Happy

 The first thing you need to realize is that you’re never going to please everyone.
 In fact, if you are trying to please everyone you are doing something wrong.
 Music, by nature, is subjective.
 Like politics and religion, it’s also something that many people feel strongly about.

 Some of the most unique guitar players in history took heavy criticism for their approach to the instrument.
 When Hendrix first hit the scene there were many traditional guitarists and rock music fans who only heard a pile of noise in his music.
 Some people will tell you Eddie Van Halen’s playing amounts to nothing but a bunch of tricks, and that Yngwie cares more about showing off than writing decent songs.